Set Up OAuth Authentication#

 enable_oauth2_proxy: true

-Step 7: How OAuth is wired to services#
+How oauth2-proxy is wired to services#

 # In the ArgoCD Application template (e.g. dashboard.yaml)